-NSCAD University -- also known as the Nova Scotia College of Art and Design -- is one of North America’s leading universities of the visual arts.
-Founded by Anna Leonowens in 1887, NSCAD celebrates its 125th anniversary in 2012.
-NSCAD offers graduate and undergraduate degrees in fine arts, design, craft, media arts and historical and critical studies.
+NSCAD University—the historic Nova Scotia College of Art and Design, located in Halifax, Canada—is one of North America’s leading universities for the visual arts.
+Founded by Anna Leonowens in 1887, NSCAD celebrated its 130th anniversary in 2017.
+NSCAD offers graduate and undergraduate degrees in fine arts, design, craft, media arts, and art history and contemporary culture.

-The university has three campuses in downtown Halifax: the historic Granville campus, located in a series of adjoining historic buildings; the Academy building, built in 1878 and extensively renovated this year; and the Port Campus, located on the Halifax waterfront.
+The university has three campuses in downtown Halifax: the Fountain campus, located in a series of adjoining historic buildings; the Academy building, built in 1878 and extensively renovated; and the Port Campus, located on the Halifax waterfront.

-Our students learn critical thinking, problem solving, conceptual development, and design skills—as well as the technical skills to manipulate, combine, and create in metal, digitally, and in other materials processes (plastics, enamels, wood, and ceramics).
+Students learn and develop abilities in critical thinking, problem solving, conceptual development, and design—acquiring skills to manipulate, combine, and create in metal, digitally, and in other materials processes (plastics, enamels, wood, and ceramics).
 Graduate and senior undergraduate students are encouraged to pursue personal design development and research within the program.
-Opportunities are available for solo exhibitions through the Anna Leonowens Art Gallery, the Port Loggia Gallery, the Treaty Space Gallery, and Art Bar+Projects.
+Opportunities are available for solo exhibitions through the Anna Leonowens Gallery, the Port Loggia Gallery, the Treaty Space Gallery, and Art Bar+Projects.

 The program has an international flavour, with students coming from around the world.
 Students can also benefit by applying for a wide variety of international exchange programs.